Jaseci-Labs/jaseci/support/guide/lang_docs/walkers.md

     "n2" -> "n3" [ label="e2:family" ]
 }
 ```
-As you can see, this code has exicuted the init walker.
+As you can see, this code has executed the init walker.
 Now let's take the definition of nodes out of the `init` walker.
 So here we are creating another walker to define the example nodes;

 ```
 node person;